Altered Carbon: Resleeved: Plot

-On the planet Latimer, Holly is being chased by the yakuzas.
+On planet Latimer, a young girl, Holly, is being chased by yakuza.
 She reaches a club, where they finally catch her, but are killed by a ninja.
-As the ninja is about to kill Holly, he is fought off by Takeshi in his Ken sleeve.
-Takeshi and Holly speak with Tanaseda, who wants Takeshi to protect Holly and find out how and why his younger brother died.
-Holly escapes from Takeshi through a bathroom window but runs into Gena of the UN's CTAC.
-Takeshi intervenes, holding Gena at gunpoint before CTAC reinforcements arrive.
-The group is ambushed and attacked by ninjas, who kill Gena's unit.
-After a short chase, Takeshi and Gena kill all the ninja, and Holly reveals the ninjas were sent by Shinji, who was planning a coup in the Mizumoto syndicate.
+As the ninja is about to kill Holly, he is fought off by Takeshi Kovacs in a new sleeve that he received after a needlecast.
+Takeshi and Holly speak with Hideki Tanaseda, a yakuza clan head, who wants Takeshi to protect Holly and find out how and why his younger brother died.
+Holly escapes, but runs into Gena of the UN's CTAC.
+Takeshi intervenes, CTAC reinforcements arrive, but both parties are ambushed by ninjas.
+Takeshi and Gena kill all the ninja.
+They, along with Holly are the only survivors.
+Holly reveals that ninjas were sent by Shinji, who was planning a coup in the Mizumoto syndicate.

 The three head to the Mizumoto syndicate's headquarters and the oldest luxury hotel on Latimer, the Wild Geese.
-There they are met by Ogai, the AI butler of the hotel, who welcomes them.
-Shinji arrives, showing relief that Holly is alive, and as an apology for the disrespect his men showed when first arriving, he gives Holly's bodyguards, Takeshi and Gena, their most expensive room in the hotel.
-In the Mizumoto tattoo room, where Holly continues to ink Shinji, Takeshi speaks with Genzo.
-Here, Genzo explains who their founder was and that Tanaseda was his son.
-Genzo also explains the Mizumoto tradition: when the succession for a new boss occurs, the old one dies along with his stack.
+There they are met by Ogai, the AI butler of the hotel.
+Shinji arrives, showing relief that Holly is alive.
+He gives Holly's bodyguards, Takeshi and Gena, their most expensive room in the hotel.
+In the Mizumoto tattoo room, where Holly continues to ink Shinji, Takeshi speaks with Genzo, who explains that Tanaseda was their founder's son.
+Genzo also explains the Mizumoto tradition: during their boss' succession, the outgoing one is killed using a programmed death system embedded in their tattoos.
 Meanwhile, Gena reports to CTAC and is revealed to be Reileen Kawahara.
-Takeshi reports in with Tanaseda, but he cannot believe his father would give his life in succession and instructs Takeshi to continue protecting Holly until the succession.
+Takeshi reports to Tanaseda, who asks him to continue protecting Holly until the succession.

-Takeshi finds Holly watching an old memory of her parents being murdered.
-Since their stacks were not destroyed, she needs the Mizumoto clan's help finding them.
-In the meantime, Shinji speaks with his ninjas, annoyed that they could not kill a child.
-While traveling to Genzo, Holly, Takeshi, and Gena are accompanied by an additional group of yakuza for protection.
-They are attacked again by two ninja wearing bullet-proof armor, who kill all the yakuza and stab Gena before Takeshi and Gena kill them.
-As other ninjas approach, they head to the hotel foyer and meet Ogai, who activates the hotel's defense system, killing the remaining ninja.
-Holly reveals that the tattooist Margot created a tattoo program that is passed on to the next boss, and in succession, he kills the previous boss along with his stack.
+Takeshi finds Holly watching an old memory of her parents' sleeves being murdered.
+She tells him that she needs the Mizumoto clan's help finding their stacks.
+While traveling to Genzo, Holly, Takeshi, and Gena are accompanied by yakuza guards.
+They are attacked again by two ninja in bulletproof armor, who kill all the yakuza and stab Gena.
+Ogai activates the hotel's defense system to defend them.
+Holly reveals that a former tattooist, Margot, created the yakuza's programmed death ritual tattoos.